 NOTE: Before felling cut is complete, use wedges to open the cut if necessary to control the direction of fall.
-To avoid kickback and chain damage, use wood or plastic wedges, but never steel or iron wedges.
+To avoid kickback and chain damage, use wood or plastic

-Be alert to signs that the tree is ready to fall: cracking sounds, widening of the felling cut, or movement in the upper branches.
+Be alert to signs that the tree is ready to fall: cracking sounds, widening of the fell-ing cut, or movement in the upper branches.

-- · As tree starts to fall, stop saw, put it down, and get away quickly on your planned retreat path. - DO NOT cut down a partially fallen tree with your saw.
+- · As tree starts to fall, stop saw, put it down. and get away quickly on your planned re- - DO NOT cut down a partially fallen tree with your saw.
 Be extremely cautious with partially fallen trees that may be poorly supported.
 When a tree doesn't fall completely, set the saw aside and pull down the tree with a cable winch, block and tackle, or tractor.